toniebox-reverse-engineering/pico_i2c_slave-toniebox/README.md

 As I cannot cut the power of the pico, it need around 1mA when the box is off.
 When the box is running 30-50mAs extra.

 ## Known problems
-If you are using a stock toniebox with the original bootloader and firmware, the box will wakeup with red blinking.
-The problem is, that the box checks the emulated MMA faster than the pico is read.
-As a workaround you should use the [Hackiebox NG Custom Bootloader](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng).
-This way the box needs longer to boot and everything will be working as expected.
+The pico currently doesn't reliably wakeup.
+If you wake up the box shortly after it went to sleep, the pico will wake up, too.
+If you are waiting some minutes more, the pico won't wake up and the box will blink in red.

 ## Cut the VDD of the MMA8452Q
 Please cut the VDD of the MMA8452Q (blue) marked with the red line.